 What are cinnamon flowers?

-How does dried cinnamon flowers taste?
+How do dried cinnamon flowers taste?

-How do I use it?
+How do I use them?

-What do I use them for?
+What can I use them for?

-How are spices stored?
+How should spices be stored?